nawal-ahmad/reading-notes/class-03.md

         4. zero
         5. empty undeclared value

-- If statement: to specify a block of JavaScript code to be executed if a condition is true.
+- If statement: to specify a block of sport cars code to be executed if a condition is true.
 - else statement: to specify a block of code to be executed if the condition is false.
 - The switch statement executes a block of code depending on different cases.
 - Loops used to run the code with a different value.